 - To manually upgrade the camera firmware: - Download the latest version of the firmware .bin file from the Pelco website (www.pelco.com/training-support/). - 2.
 Click the System tab, and then click the Firmware button. - 3.
 Click Choose File, and then browse to and locate the downloaded firmware file. - 4.
 Click Upgrade.
-Wait until the camera upgrade is complete. - To download a bug report, in the Download Bug Report area, click Download. - To reboot the camera, in the Reboot Device area, click Reboot. - To restore the camera to factory defaults, but preserve Network settings, in the Restore to Factory Defaults area, select the Soft Reset checkbox. - To restore the camera to factory defaults, in the Restore to Factory Defaults area, click Restore.
+Wait until the camera upgrade is complete. - To reboot the camera, in the Reboot Device area, click Reboot. - To restore the camera to factory defaults, in the Restore to Factory Defaults area, click Restore.